mgibas/NUnit.Asserts/README.md

 NUnit.Asserts
 ==================
-Set of simple library with common (more or less) asserts that makes Your tests more DRY!
+Set of simple libraries with common (more or less) asserts that makes Your tests more DRY!

 NUnit.Asserts.Microsoft.Owin.Security
 ==================
+Asserts that help to examine ClaimsIdentity object

 - Checking ClaimsIdentity
 ```csharp
 ClaimsIdentityAssert.ContainsClaim(ClaimTypes.Role, "user", context.Ticket.Identity);